d0tTino/d0tTino/README.md

 * `name` and `version` identify the bundle that was loaded.
 * `commands` is an array of executable command descriptors containing a `name`, `help`, and shell `exec` string (with optional `tags` and `examples`).
-  These entries are surfaced in the `python scripts/plugins.py commands` CLI.
+  These entries surface under the `tino plugins` namespace.
+Each command can expose extra tags or examples that are rendered when running `tino plugins --help` or `tino plugins <plugin> --help`.
 * `taskTemplates` provides reusable task scaffolds.
 Each template defines an `id`, human-readable `name`, `description`, `prompt`, and optional `variables` metadata that describes the available substitutions.